Girls' confidence drops by 30% between the ages 8 and 14.

 Negative thinking habits can lead teens to develop a distorted view of themselves and others, leaving them feeling anxious, angry, and sad.
 Fortunately, it's possible to learn to recognize these habits — whether it's the "I can't" habit, the "zooming-in-on-the-negative" habit, the "mind-reading habit", or any of the other common negative thinking habits — and develop more helpful ways of thinking that can help teens gain perspective, resiliency, and self-confidence.
 Psychologist Mary Karapetian Alvord and writer Anne McGrath provide sections addressing the emotions and bodily sensations that are commonly associated with each habit.
 Filled with real-life examples, the guide gives teens a step-by-step action plan on how to take control of their thinking and their lives.

 Self-esteem is more than just feeling good about yourself: it also means having a realistic view of your strengths and weaknesses that allows to to thrive and respect yourself, faults and all.
 In this workbook, teens learn practical exercises to help them handle self-doubt and criticism, foster self-awareness, and avoid the traps of becoming self-absorbed or selfish.
 Along the way, teens will also discover their likes and dislikes, explore their dreams for the future, and create an authentic picture of the life they'd like to lead.
-By building a healthy level of self-confidence, girls will find it easier to muster the emotional resources it takes to take on the challenges ahead of them.
+This fully revised and updated edition of a key volume from the Instant Help Solutions series will help teens build a healthy level of self-confidence and find it easier to muster the emotional resources it takes to face the challenges ahead of them.

 Contrary to what most people believe, confidence it not an attribute that you either have or lack: it's a state that you can learn, foster, and improve!
 In this groundbreaking book, journalists Katty Kay and Claire Shipman investigate both the neuroscientific research into the origins of confidence and the real-life stories of women in a wide variety of fields who have harnessed the power of confidence to their own benefit.
 By changing how we act, women can also change how confident we feel — and change our lives.
 Both insightful and inspiring, The Confidence Code will help women step forward and claim their confidence.